 WORTH: The Next Generation of Philanthropists

-By joining donations, the group’s members achieve great charitable impact.
+WORTH members have granted more than $91,000 to-date to seven local nonprofits.
+By combining donations, the group’s members achieve greater charitable impact.

 What does WORTH do?

 - Increases the impact of individual donors by awarding grants through a collaborative process.

 - Familiarizes a younger generation with the philanthropic process by seeking to attract, educate and nurture effective and on-going philanthropic leadership.

 - WORTH members make all grant decisions on which charities will benefit from their collective gift.
 A Steering Committee has been formed to plan and steer membership.

 - Oversight is handled by the North Texas Community Foundation

 - Shared commitment to the community – you will directly improve and strengthen North Texas now and in the future.

 - Leadership – the organization is guided by professionals who are connected, accomplished and inspiring.

 - Creating a voice for the Next Generation – building a WORTH endowment ensures our region’s young leaders have a seat at the table to address community issues.